 CO1 The primary goal of this course is to develop an understanding of some of the more advanced topics and techniques used in quantum mechanics.
+CO2 The condidate should have knowledge shouts.
+Fundamental concents and the

 CO2 The candidate should have knowledge about: - Fundamental concepts and the mathematical formalism used in the general formulation of quantum mechanics (QM)